What Does LLC Mean After a Company Business Name?

 How to Add "LLC" to a Company Business Name?

-To add "LLC" to your company's business name and enjoy the benefits of this business structure, follow these step-by-step actions:
+To add "LLC" to your company's business name and enjoy the benefits of this business structure, follow these actions:

 2. Register Your Business as an LLC